nanochess/ecsbasic/README.md

 ### (c) Copyright 2025 Oscar Toledo G.

 This a BASIC language for the Intellivision Entertainment Computer System.
-I intend to make it as a (better) replacement for the incredibly slow Intellivision ECS BASIC.
+I intend to make it as a (better) replacement for the incredibly slow and limited Intellivision ECS BASIC.

 It is written in CP1610 assembler language, and it has been tested both in emulation and with real hardware.